 Detox, also known as detoxification, is the first stage in the recovery process for most drug and alcohol use disorders.
 The detox process purges the body of addictive chemicals, allowing patients to stabilize their physical and mental health in order to transition to either an inpatient or outpatient treatment program.

-Usually, detox of any kind is uncomfortable at best and miserable at worst; the body experiences withdrawal and painful, uncomfortable symptoms ranging from cravings to hallucinations.
+Usually, detox of any kind is uncomfortable at best and miserable at worst; the body experiences withdrawal and painful, uncomfortable symptoms ranging from cravings to hallucinations occur.
 In some cases, withdrawal symptoms such as seizures and heart problems can cause death, making proper medical supervision critical.
 This is especially true for Alcohol, Barbiturate, Benzodiazepine, and Opioid detox.
 During withdrawal, medical intervention is often necessary to keep the patient safe and comfortable.
 Successful treatment and detox includes a combination of medication and therapy.

 Get professional help from an online addiction and mental health counselor from BetterHelp.